TheTechOddBug/lon-mirror/README.md

 This does not prove deployment performance.

 It shows that OMNIA can already be evaluated against a bounded damage proxy rather than architecture alone.

 ---

+Runtime trajectory inside the tested perimeter

+Within the tested perimeter, the repository trajectory points toward a bounded runtime structural trust layer for structured outputs.

+That trajectory currently rests on:

+post-hoc structural measurement

+silent-failure interception in suspicious-clean regimes

+bounded retry/review split under a layered policy

+early damage-proxy evidence through false-accept reduction

+This should be read as a technical direction supported by internal artifacts and bounded tests.

+It should not be read as proof of broad deployment readiness.

+---